 Although the basic movement, the ébauche, looks like such a complicated and delicate thing that it must be very difficult to make, the Americans had shown in the 1850s that the individual parts could be turned out very cheaply in their thousands by purpose built machinery.
 The Swiss had adopted this method of manufacturing and henceforth most Swiss ébauches were made by huge producers such as Fontainemelon or A. Schild, who supplied them to the many hundreds, or even thousands, of établisseurs, who combined them with cases, dials and hands into complete watches.

-Usually no one put their name onto such watches as manufacturer, and in fact the retailer didn't want a maker's name on the dial, certainly not if it was a Swiss watch to be sold in Britain.
-In Britain English made watches enjoyed a high reputation with the public, and retailers felt that having an unknown foreign sounding name on the watch would make it more difficult to sell.
+Usually no one put their name onto such watches as manufacturer, and at the time the retailers didn't want a maker's name on the dial, certainly not if it was a Swiss watch to be sold in Britain.
+English made watches enjoyed a high reputation with the public, and retailers felt that having an unknown foreign sounding name on the watch would make it more difficult to sell.
 So they ordered watches with plain dials and had their own name put on it: Harrods in London, Hamilton and Inches in Edinburgh, and the name of the jeweller in every city and town in between.
 Customers trusted their local jeweller and were happy to buy a watch with their name on the dial, and their reputation standing behind it.

 To a large extent, the Swiss watch industry (especially outside Geneva) in the nineteenth and first half of the twentieth century was one giant enterprise, the end product being "Swiss" watches.
 Many towns in the Jura mountains were almost entirely dedicated to the production of watch parts and the assembly of these into finished watches.
 In Das Kapital Karl Marx described the very high division of labour in the Swiss watch industry and said that La Chaux-de-Fonds was a "huge factory-town" such was the extent that it seemed every part of the town was involved in the industry of making watches.
 Individual companies competed against each other to produce parts of the watch better or cheaper, producing economies of production due to specialisation and division of labour.
 These individual parts were assembled into complete watches; watches that didn't have a "maker" as such, which is why there is no visible maker's name on these watches, although often the trademark of the maker of the ébauche can be found on the bottom plate under the dial so that spare parts could be sourced.
 From about 1880 international agreements dictated that the place of origin of goods should be indicated and this resulted in a discreet "Swiss made" at the bottom of the dial.